mia-platform/documentation/docs/release_notes/RN_v9-2/platform_9-2-1_releasenotes.md

 ### New features

-Forms and modals support geolocation data with maps
+Forms and modals now support geolocation data with maps.

 ### Improvements

- - Buttons and actions support `danger` mode
+ - Buttons and actions now support `danger` mode;
- - Buttons can be configured to achieve browser-native file download
+ - Buttons can now be configured to achieve browser-native file download.

 ## How to update your Console